I was reading a journal the other day when my daughter came in the room.

 Emblazoned across the pages were the words: I AM MAGIC.

 I believe all books are magical ( some more so that others)- miniature Tardis- creations that are far bigger on the inside, and contain the ability to take you back in time, across space and into the wildest adventures- fictional and real.

-Barnes and Nobles runs a reading challenge every summer.
+- Barnes and Nobles run a reading challenge every summer.
 Pick up a form from them, have your children read, fill out the form and return it to the store when they are done.
-In return, they receive a free book (they have a selection to choose from on the form). www.bn.com
+In return, they receive a free book (they have a selection to choose from on the form).

-The Public Library (Children’s section) offers a summer reading challenge.
+- The Public Library (Children’s section) offers a summer reading challenge.
 Again, your child must fill in the book log and take it back to the library.
 Our library offers prizes each week with a party at the end of the summer.
 Check out the Summer Reading Program in your local Library.
-They also tend to offer summer programs (zoo talks with live animals, magic shows, plays, Lego- build-offs- and popular kid movies) all for free. http://www.publiclibraries.com/ Check for your nearest library.
+They also tend to offer summer programs (zoo talks with live animals, magic shows, plays, Lego- build-offs- and popular kid movies) all for free.

-So find a time in the day- when everyone is home- if your children have a set bed time, just before is good, but I find that very difficult in summer when the days are long and the fire flies are calling- we hit the 3:00 mark- sometimes later, when the daily torrential rains, hurricane winds and lightening bolts that Dr. Frankenstein would envy, hit our tropical locale.
-30 minutes of quiet reading. (please note that the parent/care-giver must partake in the daily read as well for this to work- lead by example) I set a timer and we all sit in the same room and just….read.
+So find a time in the day- when everyone is home- if your children have a set bedtime, just before is good, but I find that very difficult in summer when the days are long and the fireflies are calling- so we hit the 3:00 mark- sometimes later, when the daily torrential rains, hurricane winds and lightning bolts that Dr. Frankenstein would envy, hit our Florida tropical locale.
+30 minutes of quiet reading. (please note that the parent/caregiver must partake in the daily read as well for this to work- lead by example) I set a timer and we all sit in the same room and just….read.